- Introduction to Forensics (CSI WEST)

 Linda Kaye Williams

 In industry, I worked as a Research Chemist and Process Engineer for 3M and IBM.
 I hold six patents in thermal dye technology.
-I have a B.S. in Biochemistry and a M.S. in Macromolecular Science and Engineering from The University of Michigan.
+I have a B.S. in Biochemistry and an M.S. in Macromolecular Science and Engineering from The University of Michigan.
 Continuing education includes graduate coursework in polymer chemistry, engineering, polymer processing, and industrial chemistry.

-I am blessed to have a husband and two high energy, intelligent children that have helped us optimize “hands on learning.”
+I am blessed to have a husband and two high-energy, intelligent children that have helped us optimize “hands-on learning.”
 We made volcanoes after eating thanksgiving dinner.
 Thank God for gravy and science.

 Melissa Kuch received her Minnesota teacher’s license in elementary education and middle school science in the fall of 2011 through the University of Minnesota, where she is currently finishing her Masters of Education degree.
 Her Bachelor of Arts degree was earned in 2001 through Northwestern College in St. Paul, where she majored in Bible and graphic design.

 Now Melissa enjoys combining her knowledge of Bible, science, and art to bring a creative classroom experience to students, based on both biblical and scientific knowledge.
-Making science fun for the students has become a passion for Melissa, and she enjoys bringing hands-on learning experiences to students while developing positive relationships.
+Making science fun for the students has become a passion for Melissa, as she enjoys bringing hands-on learning experiences to students while developing positive relationships.
 Working with the homeschool community has proven to be very rewarding for her, as this will be her fifth year at WEST.
-Other teaching experiences she currently holds include substitute teaching for the Elk River Area School District and being a private piano instructor.
+Other teaching experiences she currently holds include substitute teaching for the Elk River School District and being a private piano instructor.